 Additionally, I have found the various Facebook closed groups very helpful in getting a perspective on what is bothering me.
 The best, of course, is getting a competent therapist to help you change your self-perspective that you are not good enough.
 One positive enlightened witness is all one needs to change out of the default state of not being good enough.

 5) Novel, Exciting Experiences

-Travel to new places is the best way to shift our thought process.
+Traveling to new places is the best way to shift our thought processes.
 In strange and new situations, our TPN has to come online.
 One just cannot navigate new environments while in autopilot DMN.

 6) The Power Of Prayer